Favorite Articles of the Moment

 “Why Are We Hungry?” will return next week.
 Meanwhile, I recommend you read it starting from Part I if you haven’t already, because Part III, and particularly Part IV, throw quite a bit of light on currently hot issues.

-Adaptation to endurance exercise is important, because our ability to burn fat for energy [ . . . ]
+Adaptation to endurance exercise is important, because our ability to burn fat for [ . . . ]

 ⇒ Continue reading “Occasional Insanity Outperforms Daily Misery: Day-Hiking Mt.
 Whitney, Fasted”